 Overview objectives:

-The private commodities market present unique opportunities and risks requiring specialised strategies and deep market insight.
+The commodities market present unique opportunities and risks requiring specialised strategies and deep market insight.

 Overview: